theolivenbaum/resin/README.md

 Some folks, not neccessarily you, but some, might be you, will find IModel, instead of being powerful, gets in their way (see "Contribute").

+## APIs

+There is both an in-proc, NHibernate-like API in that there are sessions, a factory, and the notion of a unit of work, as well as JSON-friendly HTTP API that can be extended to support XML or any other document format, if you are one to fully utilize Asp.Net Core 3 MVC's content negotiating capabilities.

 ## Spaces

 Built from embeddings that were extracted from document fields during the tokenization phase of the write operation, spaces are